 Most statistical analysis starts out with a null hypothesis.
 That is an expectation that there is no distinction between the different treatments that you are observing.
-If there is an observed difference, statistics can be used to determine the probability that

-Manufactured in Sheboygan, Wisconsin Specify AMETEK - A Wisconsin Product! this difference is a chance occurrence.
+If there is an observed difference, statistics can be used to determine the probability that this difference is a chance occurrence.
 If the probability, due to chance, is calculated to be very small than we conclude that the difference is due to the treatment.
 In actuality, what you most likely want to find is that there is difference between treatments.
 You would love to learn that one fungicide, for example, will last significantly longer than all the others, unless it costs an arm and a leg.
-In other words, you'd like to reject the null hypothesis which states that "the treatments are the same."
+In other words, you'd like to reject the null hypothesis, which states, "The treatments are the same."